What you should know

 Anyone who is in a vehicle licensed and insured in BC is eligible for accident benefits.
 So is a pedestrian or cyclist hit by a vehicle, if they or a member of their household has a BC driver’s licence or an Autoplan policy.
 The accident could occur in BC, elsewhere in Canada, or in the United States.

 You must meet the conditions of the insurance to get accident benefits.
 For example, if you were injured while driving without a valid driver’s licence, or while racing your car, ICBC will not pay you any accident benefits.

 Accident benefits are limited

 No-fault accident benefits help with medical care and wage loss.
 They include rehabilitation and medical expenses, as well as disability benefits for workers and homemakers.
-For more details, see our information on insurance benefits and compensation for accident victims (no. 185).
+We explain accident benefits.

 Accident benefits only provide limited coverage.
 You may also be entitled to additional damages for losses caused by the negligence of others, explained in the next section.

 If another person was legally at fault for (or caused) the accident, you can also be paid damages for your losses.
 There are several types of damages.
 These include: